 Examines the growth and development of the person across the lifespan from conception to death.
 Emphasizes physical, intellectual, emotional, social, and spiritual dimensions including normative life and developmental tasks and expectations.

 Prerequisite: PSY 113 or consent of instructor.
-Offered fall and spring semesters.

-PSY 343 Introduction to Counseling (same as SCS 343 and SWK 343)

-Introduces the field of professional counseling.
+PSY 343 Introduction to Counseling (same as SCS 343 and SWK 343) 3 hours Introduces the field of professional counseling.
 Includes the nature of counseling relationships, major theories, techniques, and applications of counseling.
 Prerequisite: PSY 113 or consent of instructor.
-Offered fall semester.

-PSY 353 Physiological Psychology

-Examines the biological bases of behavior.
+PSY 353 Physiological Psychology 3 hours Examines the biological bases of behavior.
 Prerequisite: PSY 113.
-Offered spring semester, odd years.

-PSY 356 Health Psychology

-Provides an overview of the educational, scientific, and professional contributions of psychology to the promotion and maintenance of health and the prevention and treatment of illness.
+PSY 356 Health Psychology 3 hours Provides an overview of the educational, scientific, and professional contributions of psychology to the promotion and maintenance of health and the prevention and treatment of illness.
 Explores the biopsychosocial model of health in relation to how people stay healthy, why they become ill, and how they respond to illness.
 Prerequisite: PSY 113.
-Offered fall semester, even years.

-PSY 363 Social Psychology

-Examines the interactions of individuals and groups in social context with attention to practical issues of relationships, influence, and control.
+PSY 363 3 hours Social Psychology Examines the interactions of individuals and groups in social context with attention to practical issues of relationships, influence, and control.
 Prerequisite: PSY 113 or SOC 113.
-Offered fall semester, even years.

-PSY 373 Psychology of Personality

-Focuses on personality assessment and development with an emphasis on major theories of personality.
+PSY 373 Psychology of Personality 3 hours Focuses on personality assessment and development with an emphasis on major theories of personality.
 Prerequisite: PSY 113.
-Offered fall semester, odd years.

-PSY 403 Data Analysis & Research Methods I

-This is the first semester of a two-semester sequence which presents the methods and principles of research methodology, experimental design, and statistical analysis.
+PSY 403 Research Methods I 3 hours This is the first semester of a two-semester sequence which presents the methods and principles of research methodology, experimental design, and statistical analysis.
 Quantitative and qualitative methods will be covered.
 Minitab will be incorporated throughout the course.
 Students will design, implement and present their own research project during this two course sequence.
 Students majoring in psychology should complete this course sequence in their junior year.
 Prerequisite: MTH 127.
-Offered fall semester.

-PSY 413 Data Analysis & Research Methods II

-Presents principles of research design, methodologies, and data analysis techniques; requires students to complete a research project.
+PSY 413 Research Methods II 3 hours Presents principles of research design, methodologies, and data analysis techniques; requires students to complete a research project.
 Prerequisite: PSY 403.
-Offered spring semester.

-PSY 433 Psychology of Aging

-Examines the developmental characteristics (physical, mental, emotional, social, and spiritual) and developmental tasks of aging.
+PSY 433 3 hours Psychology of Aging Examines the developmental characteristics (physical, mental, emotional, social, and spiritual) and developmental tasks of aging.
 Addresses the needs and interests along with the problems of personal and social adjustments.
 Prerequisite: PSY 333.
-Offered spring semester, odd years.

-PSY 451 Senior Seminar

-Reviews and integrates the student's major coursework with an application to career planning and to professional and ethical issues.
+PSY 451 Senior Seminar 1 hour Reviews and integrates the student's major coursework with an application to career planning and to professional and ethical issues.
 Prerequisite: Senior standing.
-Offered fall semester.

-PSY 452 Thesis I

-Guides students in advanced research by having students design a research study and begin preparing it for submission to the IRB.
+PSY 452 Thesis I 2 hours Guides students in advanced research by having students design a research study and begin preparing it for submission to the IRB.
 Involves reading appropriate literature, preparing the literature review, developing the methodology, choosing the appropriate statistics, writing a proposal, and preparing the IRB proposal.
 Prerequisite: PSY 403.
-Offered fall semester or with advisement from academic advisor